hummingbird-12/SIC-XE_Machine/README.md

-# Proj1_SIC_Shell
+# SIC/XE Machine

 ## Description

-This is the first project for the System Programmig course in the Department of Computer Science and Engineering at Sogang University, Seoul, South Korea.
+This is a series of projects for the System Programmig course in the Department of Computer Science and Engineering at Sogang University, Seoul, South Korea.

-It is a simple shell system made with C.

-You may play around with different commands available, have a look at how memory is managed by a system and learn about simple opcodes.
+The result is a implementation of SIC/XE Machine with features such as shell environment, assembler, loader and linker.

 ## Specification